xius666/yfinance/mkdocs/docs/test_doc/software_fixing.md

-a.no software issues has been found and there are no pull requestes related
+a.there are no pull requestes related

-b.No we did not found any bugs in parse_actions funtion.
+b.Yes, we add a fix in the utils.py